kodecocodes/SC_SpiroMifsud/For Instructor/script-part1.md

         var request = URLRequest(url: url)

-Give the request the  proper parameters, return type, headers, and our token that Strava is looking for [show a side by side of the Strava documentation outlining the GET request parameters]
+Give the request the  proper parameters, return type, headers, and our token that Strava is looking for

      request.httpMethod = "GET";
         request.addValue("application/json", forHTTPHeaderField: "Content-Type")